zynayumi/libzynayumi/README.md

 - [X] Ring Modulation (SID and more)
 - [X] VST, DSSI
 - [ ] LV2 (meanwhile you can use [NASPRO](http://naspro.sourceforge.net/plugins.html#naspro-bridges))
-- [ ] MIDI controls assigned to parameters
+- [ ] MIDI controls assigned to parameters (only portamento for now)
 - [ ] GUI.
 Pease help if you want one, I am no GUI guy

 ## Requirements